-These sources consist of legitimate science or are evidence based through the use of credible scientific sourcing.
-Legitimate science follows the scientific method, is unbiased and does not use emotional words.
-These sources also respect the consensus of experts in the given scientific field and strive to publish peer reviewed science.
-Some sources in this category may have a slight political bias, but adhere to scientific principles.
+These sources consist of legitimate science or are evidence-based through the use of credible scientific sourcing.
+Legitimate science follows the scientific method, is unbiased, and does not use emotional words.
+These sources also respect the consensus of experts in the given scientific field and strive to publish peer-reviewed science.
+Some sources in this category may have a slight political bias but adhere to scientific principles.
 See all Pro-Science sources.

-- Overall, we rate Live Science a Pro-Science source based on support for the consensus of the science and High for factual reporting due to proper sourcing and a clean fact check record.
+- Overall, we rate Live Science a Pro-Science source based on support for the consensus of the science and High for factual reporting due to proper sourcing and a clean fact-check record.

-Factual Report: HIGH
+Factual Reporting: HIGH

-Press Freedom Rank: USA 48/180
+Press Freedom Rank: MOSTLY FREE

 Founded in 2004, Live Science is a science news website that reports news in the following categories: News – Tech – Health – Planet Earth – Strange News – Animals – History – Culture – Space.
 Stories and editorial commentary are typically syndicated to major news outlets, such as Yahoo!, MSNBC, AOL, and Fox News.
-According to their about page “For the science geek in everyone, Live Science breaks down the stories behind the most interesting news and photos on the Internet, while also digging up fascinating discoveries that hit on a broad range of fields, from dinosaurs and archaeology to wacky physics and astronomy to health and human behavior.
+According to their about page, “For the science geek in everyone, Live Science breaks down the stories behind the most interesting news and photos on the Internet, while also digging up fascinating discoveries that hit on a broad range of fields, from dinosaurs and archaeology to wacky physics and astronomy to health and human behavior.
 If you want to learn something interesting every day, Live Science is the place for you.”
 The current editor-in-chief is Bill Bannon.

 Funded by / Ownership

 Live Science is owned by Future, US Inc., a subsidiary of the UK-based company Future PLC.
 Live Science generates revenue through advertising and syndication of content.